Cautious Optimism in Commercial Real Estate Capital Markets

 As markets have re-emerged in such countries as China, Germany, Korea and Japan, the price differential for core products with cashflow durability before and after the stay-at-home orders is 0% to 5%.
 For value-add products, the differential is more like 10% to 15%, or even 15% to 25% if the project needs significant capital.

-In another panelists’ view, borrowers should be patient because things will probably get worse.
-Price discovery could continue into third or fourth quarter, and sellers could take even longer to become realistic about pricing.
+One panelist suggested that buyers remain patient as price discovery could continue into fourth quarter, and sellers could take even longer to become realistic about pricing.

 The servicing perspective